Even if you have a bad credit rating, there are still some credit options available to you.

 How to find out if you have a bad credit file.

 The details on your credit report will help you determine whether or not you have bad credit.
-You can apply for a free credit report once a year through each of the credit reporting agencies in Australia: Veda, Experian, Dun & Bradstreet or the Tasmanian Collection Service (for Tasmanian residents).
+You can apply for a free credit report once a year through each of the credit reporting agencies in Australia: Equifax, Experian, Dun & Bradstreet or the Tasmanian Collection Service (for Tasmanian residents).
 The details these agencies have on file can vary, so you may want to request a copy of your credit file from each of them.
 Alternatively, you could apply for a credit check through a credit repair agency, which may offer additional services for a fee.

 What to do if you find an error.